Share This

 Image appears courtesy: North Lake Tahoe Tourism Bureau

-For those that enjoy motorized fun, snowmobiling is a MUST try, and what better place to do it than the North Lake Tahoe wilderness.
-If it’s your 1st time, we HIGHLY recommend to mount up with a snowmobile tour such as Lake Tahoe Snowmobile Tours.
+For those that enjoy motorized fun, snowmobiling is a MUST try.
+And what better place to do it than the North Lake Tahoe wilderness.
+If it’s your 1st time, we HIGHLY recommend mounting up with a snowmobile tour like Lake Tahoe Snowmobile Tours.
 In business since 1985, they provide exciting tours designed for all ages and ability levels.
-From snow play to some of the best views of Tahoe in the winter from the summit of Mt.
-Watson at an elevation of 8200’, you’ll come home with stories to tell.
-Also located in Squaw Valley, the SnoVentures Activity Zone boasts mini snowmobiles for kids.
-Kids ages 6 and up can strap on a helmet and ride a snowmobile that is just their size around the SnoVentures mini snowmobile course.
-Not enough?
-Check out North Lake Tahoe’s wintry bucket list for more ideas on how to embrace winter this year.
+From snow play to some of the best views of Tahoe in the winter at the 8,200′ summit of Mt.
+Watson, you’ll come home with stories to tell.

 It is our hope that you use this bucket list of High Sierra winter fun not as the be all or end all for fun and adventure, but rather a diving board into the possibilities to be found in the Sierra Nevada mountains.